ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ### 5.4.1 Requirements common to mono-directional and bi-/multi-directional BPI Services

-**[R124]** Each state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST have a cryptographic zero-knowledge proof of correctness.
+**[R128]** Each state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST have a cryptographic zero-knowledge proof of correctness.

 More details on cryptographic zero-knowledge proofs of correctness in the context of a BPI are given [section 6](#6-Agreement-Execution) when discussing worksteps.
 Also note that the requirements below are very similar to the one given in [section 6.1](#61-BPI-Workstep).

-**[R125]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST be succinct.
+**[R129]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST be succinct.

-**[R126]** Each zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).
+**[R130]** Each zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).

 The zero-knowledge proof of correctness can be a cryptographic aggregator of proofs of correctness that would allow multiple proofs to be represented and provable within one proof.

-**[R127]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant individual proof verifiability).
+**[R131]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant individual proof verifiability).

-**[R128]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST NOT be able to be used in more than one mono-directional and bi-/multi-directional BPI Services event at any time.
+**[R132]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST NOT be able to be used in more than one mono-directional and bi-/multi-directional BPI Services event at any time.

 This requirement is necessary to avoid the usage of the same output as collateral in more than one state altering event, such as a tokenization.

 A state object will have to be included into a cryptographic commitment that the state object is locked on the BPI.
 Note that this only restricts the usage of pledged outputs to the CCSM utilized in a given BPI.

-**[R129]** A BPI MUST lock a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services as a succinct, efficient, non-interactive zero-knowledge proof of the lock commitment (privacy preservation of an output pledged in a commercial value-creation event).
+**[R133]** A BPI MUST lock a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services as a succinct, efficient, non-interactive zero-knowledge proof of the lock commitment (privacy preservation of an output pledged in a commercial value-creation event).
 Note that a lock can contain more than one state object.

-**[R130]** The lock commitment MUST be committed to the CCSM utilized by the BPI (Liveness).
+**[R134]** The lock commitment MUST be committed to the CCSM utilized by the BPI (Liveness).

-**[R131]** The lock commitment MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant proof verifiability).
+**[R135]** The lock commitment MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant proof verifiability).

-**[R132]** The lock commitment MUST be updatable.
+**[R136]** The lock commitment MUST be updatable.

 State objects might be imported back into a BPI and which point the lock commitment on the CCSM needs to be updated.
 Also, for scalability reasons, the lock commitment should represent more than one locked asset on a CCSM while individual lock commitments can remain on a BPI.

-**[R133]** The lock commitment MUST only be updated by the owners of the state object.
+**[R137]** The lock commitment MUST only be updated by the owners of the state object.

 The requirements below will specify public URIs for BPI Interoperability services.
 Therefore, we have additional requirements on those public URIs.

-**[R134]** A public validation URI for BPI Interoperability services MUST be resolvable to the underlying target resource.
+**[R138]** A public validation URI for BPI Interoperability services MUST be resolvable to the underlying target resource.

 **[D18]** A public validation URI for BPI Interoperability services SHOULD be independent of the originating BPI.

+**[R139]** If a BPI Interoperability service fails the system processing the Operation MUST notify the requesting BPI User with a human readable reasoning.

 ### 5.4.2 Mono-directional BPI services

 Mono-directional BPI services in the context of BPI interoperability, not regular BPI transactions as specified in [Section 6.5](#65-BPI-Transactions) and [Section 6.6](#66-BPI-Transaction-Lifecycle), need only to perform two operations -- export and import.
 These operations have to encompass cryptographic material and URIs that allows independent verification of the cryptographic material presented to 3rd parties such as an auditor or another BPI.

-**[R135]** Mono-directional BPI services in the context of BPI interoperability MUST support at least two operations -- export and import.
+**[R140]** Mono-directional BPI services in the context of BPI interoperability MUST support at least two operations -- export and import.

-**[R136]** In the context of BPI interoperability, the BPI export operation MUST provide at least the following elements to the invoking BPI User:
+**[R141]** In the context of BPI interoperability, the BPI export operation MUST provide at least the following elements to the invoking BPI User:
 * Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * All public input data to the Zero-Knowledge Proof(s) of Correctness of the state object and its history required to validate the proofs
 * All private input data to the Zero-Knowledge Proof(s) of Correctness of the current state object